mtbottle/mtbottle-website/blog/posts/2022-03-20-project_risk.md

 After years of leading projects,
 I feel like I've finally stopped having an aversion to setting time estimates, and have accepted that they're a necessary part of project management.
 Giving these values always feel like I'm just making up a number for the sake of putting in a deadline (ie. _bullshitting_ my way through to project completion).
-However a shift of mindset from being _accurate_ to doing better _expectation management_ made it easier to accept that putting in a projected deadline is not really that bad.
+However a shift of mindset from being _accurate_ to doing better _expectation management_ made it easier to accept that forecasting a deadline is not really that bad.

 So this is an article about how I've come to not be scared off by work estimation.